-2. To switch an outlet on or off, click on the light bulb; to lock or unlock an outlet, click on the padlock.
+- 1. From the Outlets Manager tabbed form, click on the Edit button.
+Only alphabetic characters are allowed for outlet names. - 2.
+To switch an outlet on or off, click on the light bulb; to lock or unlock an outlet, click on the padlock.

-In the sample form below, outlet 1 has been locked and outlet 2 has been switched off and locked.
+In the sample form below, outlet 2 has been switched off and locked.

 - 3. To save your changes, click on the Save Outlets State button located in the form. - 4.
-Click on the Apply Changes button located at the bottom of the configuration window.
+Click on the apply changes button located at the bottom of the configuration window.